evangowan/paleo_sea_level/readme.md

 If you use the GAPSLIP archive, please acknowledge using the following references.

-Gowan, E.J., in preparation.
-An assessment of the PaleoMIST 1.0 ice sheet reconstruction in Greenland using paleo sea level indicators and proxies.
+Gowan, E.J., 2023.
+Paleo sea-level indicators and proxies from Greenland in the GAPSLIP database and comparison with modelled sea level from the PaleoMIST ice-sheet reconstruction.
+GEUS Bulletin, 53, 17p. https://doi.org/10.34194/geusb.v53.8355

 Gowan, E.J., Zhang, X., Khosravi, S., Rovere, A., Stocchi, P., Hughes, A.L., Gyllencreutz, R., Mangerud, J., Svendsen, J.I. and Lohmann, G., 2022.
 Reply to: Towards solving the missing ice problem and the importance of rigorous model data comparisons.
 Nature communications, 13(1), pp.1-5. https://doi.org/10.1038/s41467-022-33954-x